IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ```
 -Multi-version Deployment
-For the add operation, because the version number corresponding to the added contract already exists, the add operation will fail, so the version number of the contract can be updated, and the specific version number(Designated by ContractBase.sol) will be Inherited.
+For add operation, if the version number already exists, then add fail, but can be updated, and inherite the specific version number by ContractBase.sol.
 ```solidity
 pragma solidity ^0.4.4;
 contract HelloWorld is ContractBase("v-1.0"){